naoina/hugo-jupyter-handler/README.md

 Jupyter Handler for [Hugo](https://gohugo.io/).

-**Deprecated: This product does not work for latest version of Hugo.**
+**Deprecated: This product does not work for latest version of Hugo.
+Instead, you can define and use the shortcode like [this](https://github.com/naoina/kuune.org/blob/master/layouts/shortcodes/jupyter_notebook.html).**

 ## Installation